Minimum Penalties For Repeat Offenders For Driving While Intoxicated (20.608)

 Credentials/Documentation

 If a State has not enacted and is not enforcing a Repeat Intoxicated Driver Law, then a state meets eligibility requirements.
-After being informed by NHTSA that it is eligible for a grant, the state submits to the agency a plan that describes the programs the state will implement using the funds.
+After being informed by NHTSA that it is subject to the penalty transfer eligible for a grant, the State submits to the agency a letter how the penalty funds will be distributed for use among alcohol-impaired driving programs and highway safety improvement program (HSIP) eligible activities under 23 U.S.C.
+148.

 Application Procedure